Tests link deadly ricin to Obama letter suspect

 Curtis has said he knows Dutschke and they feuded over the years, but he wasn’t sure what caused it.

 Dutschke made a brief appearance Monday in federal court, wearing an orange jumpsuit with his hands shackled.
-He said little during the hearing other than answering affirmatively to the judge's questions about whether he understood the charges against him.
-U.S. Magistrate S. Allan Alexander set his preliminary and detention hearing for Thursday.
+He said little during the hearing other than answering affirmatively to the judge’s questions about whether he understood the charges against him.
+U.S. Magistrate S. Allan Alexander set his preliminary and detention hearing to take place Thursday.

 He faces up to life in prison if convicted.